The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Some Specific Apportionment Methods

 As a ranking method, the Adams method turns out to be equivalent to ranking states by $\tfrac{p_s}{a_s'}$, the average intra-state district sizes given the representatives apportioned so far, so the state with the largest average district size based on the previous apportionments earns the next representative.

-As a pairwise comparison method, the Adams Method is equivalent to seeking apportionments which are stable with respect to the fairness test \be T(a_o, p_o, a_u, p_u) = a_o - a_u \tfrac{p_o}{p_u} = a_o - a_u \tfrac{q_o}{q_u}, \ee which is in a sense dual to, but also as \textit{ad hoc} as, the comparison test associated with the Jefferson method.
+As a pairwise comparison method, the Adams Method is equivalent to seeking apportionments which are stable with respect to the fairness test \be T(a_o, p_o, a_u, p_u) = a_o - a_u \tfrac{p_o}{p_u} = a_o - a_u \tfrac{q_o}{q_u}, \ee which is closely related to the notion of so-called representational surplus mentioned above, and is in a sense dual to, but also just as \textit{ad hoc} as, the comparison test associated with the Jefferson method.